wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 2.5.5 =
+1. Updated tabs to refresh on a more regular basis.
+2. Added the ability to refresh an individual tab.
+3. Can now specify if you would like an rss feed in the Edit Topic page.
+4. New links to RSS/HTML feeds of topics.
+5. Updating global settings will now refresh all tabs.
+6. Edit search is now done in a pop-up box.

 = 2.5.4 =
 1. Fixed an issue with Global Settings throwing an error after saving.